• Skip to main content

 How to get your kids to sit through dinner.
 Four tips that work!

-1. Have Your Child Join In Meal Preparation: Give them a Job
+1. Have Your Child Join in Meal Preparation: Give them a Job

-Young children love jobs and they love to be included and to do it “myself!”
+Young children love jobs, and they love to be included and to do it “myself!”
 Once I began asking my son to help me get dinner ready, he became more invested in the whole dinner time ritual.

 Tip One - Involve kids in setting the table